rapidsai/cugraph/notebooks/algorithms/cores/README.md

 <img src="../../img/zachary_black_lines.png" width="35%"/>

-cuGraph Components notebooks contain Jupyter Notebooks that demonstrate algorithms to identify the connected subgraphs within a graph.
+cuGraph Cores notebooks contain Jupyter Notebooks that demonstrate algorithms to find maximally connected subgraphs within a graph.
+Either identifying the maximum k-core at the vertex (core-number) or graph  level (K-Cores).

 Manipulation of the data before or after the graph analytic is not covered here.
 Extended, more problem focused, notebooks are being created and available https://github.com/rapidsai/notebooks-extended